Comparison

 | VPN protocol | Tailscale (WireGuard + DERP) | WireGuard | WireGuard |

-| Works on CGNAT | Yes | Limited | Limited |
+| Works on CGNAT | Yes (DERP relays) | No (port forwarding required) | No (port forwarding required) |

 | Captive-portal handling | Yes (Travel unit handles login) | Manual | Manual |

-| Shipping | Free US (Florida) | From Italy | From Italy |
+| Shipping | Free US (Florida) | From Netherlands | From Netherlands |

 | Returns | 30 days, $50 restocking fee | Per their policy | Per their policy |

-| Customer support | Email hello@packetmole.com (real human) | European support hours | European support hours |
+| Customer support | Email hello@packetmole.com | support@keepyourhomeip.com | support@keepyourhomeip.com |

 When KeepYourHomeIP might be the better choice